steadylearner/cargo-publish-example/README.md

 $rustup component add rustfmt && cargo install cargo-expand
 ```

 [macrotest] is based on [trybuild].
-It make the test take very long time to recompile everytime.
-That is why there are separate test commands to save your time.
+They are not that compatible to test with a single command.
+It make the test to redownload the dependendencies and recompile everytime.

+For that reason, there are commands to test them separately.

 #### License